tobiasraabe/pipeline/docs/tutorials/waf/how_to_specify_a_task_part_1.rst

 First of all, a collection of tasks is a dictionary where the keys are the names and the values are the specification of the tasks.

-1. In this case, the task's name is ``hello_earth``.
+1. In this case, the task's name or id is ``hello_earth``.
 The ids of the tasks have to be unique within the project.

 Then, we take a look at the value of the dictionary or specification which is a dictionary itself.